Nashi (Russian youth movement): Events and incidents

-On July 30, 2010, Ella Pamfilova, Medvedev's human right's advisor, resigned over comments she made, saying that Nashi activists had "pawned their souls to the devil" and that she "feared they might to come to power one day", causing Nashi to sue for libel.
+On July 30, 2010, Ella Pamfilova, Medvedev's human rights advisor, resigned over comments she made, saying that Nashi activists had "pawned their souls to the devil" and that she "feared they might to come to power one day", causing Nashi to sue for libel.
 The Russian opposition commented, claiming that Nashi assaulted and intimidated its leaders.

 In December 2011, Nashi members staged large pro-Kremlin demonstrations in response to anti-Putin protests that followed the 2011 legislative election.

 Annual Seliger encampments

-Every summer, Nashi runs recruiting camps all across Russia.
-New members receive a basic military-style training, according to Yakimenko.
+Every summer, Nashi ran recruiting camps all across Russia.
+New members received a basic military-style training, according to Yakimenko.
 The July 2007 annual Nashi encampment, located 200 miles outside Moscow, was attended by over 10,000 members.
 It involved two weeks of lectures and calisthenics.
-Some reports mention the use of the camp to improve the demographics of Russia, where twenty tents were set up for twenty newlywed couples to sleep together.
+Some reports mention the use of the camp to improve the demographics of Russia, as twenty tents were set up for twenty newlywed couples to sleep together.

 In an effort to deconstruct its discredited public image in 2012, Nashi invited opposition activists to its annual encampment named "Occupy Seliger" for that year; but few opposition activists attended.

 Criticism

-According to Edward Lucas, in The New Cold War: Putin's Russia and the Threat to the West, Nashi is seen as Putin's version of the Soviet Komsomol.
+According to Edward Lucas, in The New Cold War: Putin's Russia and the Threat to the West, Nashi is a contemporary iteration of the Soviet Komsomol.

-Nashi has been accused of recruiting skinheads and local hooligans to intimidate rival youth groups.
+Nashi was accused of recruiting skinheads and local hooligans to intimidate rival youth groups.
 Such activities caused Gavin Knight, in New Statesman, to draw the conclusion that "Nashi’s true function was as a personality cult for Putin whose job was intimidate, bully and harass his opponents."
-The movement has evoked comparisons with the Hitler Youth, in the mainstream media, to the extent that Nashi, together with other pro-Putin youth organizations, were derogatively nicknamed Putinjugend.
+The movement evoked comparisons with the Hitler Youth, to the extent that Nashi, together with other pro-Putin youth organizations, were derogatively nicknamed Putinjugend.

 A Nashi advertisement was described in a Time magazine article as "reminiscent of Soviet-era propaganda with its non sequitur acceleration of hysteria".
 The advertisement read: "Tomorrow there will be war in Iran.
 The day after tomorrow Russia will be governed externally!"
 The Boston Globe said that "movement's Brownshirt tactics certain evoke shades of Hitler Youth, as does the emphasis on physical fitness, clean living, and procreation for the Motherland".